-M&A leads both the technical aspects of the GSP, such as developing the hydrogeologic conceptual model, and the policy aspects such as developing sustainable management criteria and establishing the projects and actions that will achieve sustainability.
+M&A led both the technical aspects of the GSP, such as developing the hydrogeologic conceptual model, and the policy aspects such as developing sustainable management criteria and establishing the projects and actions that will achieve sustainability.
 Working collaboratively with the GSA and stakeholders, M&A created an approach for jointly developing all six GSPs in the Valley.
-The approach acknowledges the unique geologic and hydrogeologic aspects of each subbasin, while simultaneously developing unified groundwater management solutions that cross subbasin boundaries and leverage all of the water resources in the Salinas Valley.
-This innovative approach meets the competing objectives of obtaining stakeholder buy-in and having ample resources to solve the Valley’s groundwater problems.
+The approach acknowledged the unique geologic and hydrogeologic aspects of each subbasin, while simultaneously developing unified groundwater management solutions that cross subbasin boundaries and leverage all of the water resources in the Salinas Valley.
+This innovative approach met the competing objectives of obtaining stakeholder buy-in and having ample resources to solve the Valley’s groundwater problems.

-- Develop sustainable management criteria
+- Developed sustainable management criteria

-- Consider local groundwater management planning activities
+- Considered local groundwater management planning activities

 - Developed and presented technical content at planning and advisory committee meetings and at GSA Board meetings

 - Developed a roadmap for GSA funding mechanisms during early SGMA implementation

 - Developed grant applications for DWR GSP development and implementation funding